-Once you’ve backed up your removing your PostgreSQL database is a cinch!
-Its similar to creating a database but we will be using the drop command.
-In my command line example, the database name is “dbname”.
+Once you’ve backed up your data, removing your PostgreSQL database is a cinch!
+The process to delete your Postgres database is similar to creating it, only we will be using the drop command.
+In my command line example, the database name is dbname.
 By using the list command in the previous section, you’ll be able to view your databases’ names.
 Replace dbname with your database’s name in the command below.

 DROP DATABASE dbname;

 We pride ourselves on being The Most Helpful Humans In Hosting™!
 Our support staff is always available to assist Liquid Web customers with any Dedicated, Cloud, or VPS server issues 24 hours a day, 7 days a week 365 days a year.

 We are available, via our ticketing systems at firstname.lastname@example.org, by phone at 800-580-4986, or via a LiveChat to assist our customers.
 We work hard for you so you can relax.

 - Using MySQL Command Line to Create a User

 - How to Use Disk Quotas in Dedicated Linux Servers With cPanel

 - How to Use Disk Quotas in Dedicated Linux Servers with Plesk

 - Remove a MySQL User on Linux via Command Line

 - Remove Permissions for a MySQL User on Linux via Command Line